OneDrive/onedrive-sdk-csharp/docs/auth.md

 | _scopes_ | Permissions that your app requires from the user.
 Required. |
 | _client\_secret_ | The client secret created for your app.
 Optional.
 Not available for Windows Store 8.1, Windows Phone 8.1, and Universal Windows Platform (UWP) apps. |

-In addition to _clientId_, _returnURL_, _scopes_, and _client\_secret_ the method takes in implementations for a credential cache, HTTP provider, and a service info provider or web authentication UI.
+In addition to _clientId_, _returnURL_, _scopes_, and _client\_secret_ the method takes in implementations for a client type, credential cache, HTTP provider, and a service info provider or web authentication UI.
 If not provided, the default implementations of each item will be used.

+### ClientType
+A single client can only call OneDrive for Consumer or OneDrive for Business, not both.
+The service type is specified via passing ClientType `Personal` or `Business` to the client.
+The default client type is `Personal`.

+If the application would like to interact with both OneDrive for Consumer and OneDrive for Business a client should be created for each.

 ### CredentialCache